avoidant/avoidant.github.io/_posts/2017-01-29-whats-in-a-label.md

 I would attend the sessions, and talk openly about anything that came to mind.
 My parents and childhood naturally came up more often.
 Of all the therapists I ever met, she was by far the most reluctant to reveal her thoughts on my dilemma.
 She stated that if she gave away her diagnosis I would be reluctant to work through my problems to move forward.
 At the same time she always insisted I "put my cards on the table" and express fully my own thoughts and feelings.

 Along the way I managed to learn a few things about my condition from hints she dropped.
-She mentioned my issue was lifelong (even using this as a bargaining chip when I tried to leave).
+She mentioned my issue was long lasting (even using this as a bargaining chip when I tried to leave).
 She stated I had some narcissistic characteristics and pointed out examples.
 Later in life, when looking at lists of AvPD symptoms, I could identify some of her other hints (though at the time her tips were practically useless as I didn't have any perspective to judge what she was talking about - mainly from her lack of attempts to provide perspective or frame my issues).

 Over time I began to lose trust in her methods and seriously contemplated leaving.
 I had left twice before in previous years but found my anxiety too strong for me alone to handle, so came back.
 This time however was different.
 I was in my mid-thirties by then, and started equating leaving with childhood maturity and independence (she often spoke of our bond as mother-child, so why not keep this analogy).
 Two weeks before our last session, I announced my departure.
 She seemed reluctant for me to go, and over the next sessions emphasized the work we needed to do and how I would suffer lifelong consequences if I didn't stay.
 At the end of the last session, I simply said goodbye and exited.